Photography and video by ©2015 Toni Avery

 Misconceptions are common with any car.
 Like Corvettes are for retired rich Caucasian men and the Mazda Miata is for girls.
 Lexus is no different.
-Many years ago it was more likely than not that the Lexus in front of you was driven by someone older, much older.
+Many years ago it was more likely than not that the slow Lexus in front of you was driven by someone, well old.
 Not all misconceptions are true, though.

 This Lexus proves each and every one wrong.
 No grandmas driving here.
 No, this is for the sports car lover at heart, the one that waits for the first opportunity to hear that engine roar.
-No sacrificing luxury, comfort of convenience here, just a stunning and powerful sports coupe.
+No sacrificing luxury, comfort or convenience here, this is a stunning and powerful sports coupe.

 The driving dynamics and performance impressed the hell out of me.
 I loved its quick and responsive transmission, especially when using paddle shifting, and the various drive modes made for an even more enjoyable driving experience.

 As if the drive modes don’t offer enough driving variety, there’s another function called TVD or Torque Vectoring Differential.
 This offers three different modes from Standard, Slalom and Track.
 The system distributes driving force, or torque, between the right and left rear wheels automatically.
 The result is enhanced steering while cornering and increased traction when exiting the corner.
-TVD is another great feature to have when really pushing the car through your favorite set of twisties although, I do feel that this function would be best utilized on a track where pushing the car won’t get you into any speed restricted trouble and tossing around the rear is allowed and encouraged.
+TVD is another great feature to have when really pushing the car through your favorite set of twisties, I do feel that this function would be best utilized on a track where pushing the car won’t get you into any speed restricted trouble and tossing around the rear is allowed.

 The exterior of this RC-F is finished in Infrared featuring the optional Premium Triple Beam LED Headlamps, optional 19” Hand Polished 20-Spoke Forged Alloy Wheels and standard Speed Activated Spoiler.